gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 not quite as bad as the British have, but still I think there's a lot of duplicity.
 So, we are going to have to figure out a way of living together, especially in Europe with our large Muslim populations.
 I think it's going to be very difficult.
-I think these ideas that we're going to re-migrate everyone are crazy.
-I think they'd lead to civil war.
+I think these ideas that we're going to re-migrate everyone are
+crazy: They'd lead to civil war.
 And I don't think that we're going to Christianize a bunch of strongly religious Muslims who seem to believe in their faith more than the Christians on the continent.
 So, that's a question, one of religious toleration, and... that's just the world.
-The world's always just had to come to that conclusion.
+The world's always just had to deal with that.
 Before end times, does everybody become a Christian?
 That's above my pay grade, I don't know.
 But then the second question is, can we re-Christianize the... how should I put it?
 I don't want to call them former Christians, because they're not former Christians.
 The current progressive liberals, they are still in that tradition.
 They're not Muslim.

-Their civilization of the same as... actual practicing Christians' civilizational roots.
-So the question, really, for, I think, us, is what do we do with our own people?
-I mean, the religious toleration question is very important, but it's a separate question from what we do with our own people.
+Their civilization is the same as that of actual practicing Christians.
+So the question, really, for us, is what do we do with our own people?
+I mean, the religious toleration question is very important, but it's a separate question.

 And I really don't see any alternative here.
-These people are either going to have to find their way back to some of their civilizational roots, or they're going to... in fact, they already *are*, reverting to barbarism. to revert... they already are reverting to barbarism, and I don't mean that just in an ethical sense, like supporting abortion.
+These people are either going to have to find their way back to some of their civilizational roots, or they're going to revert to barbarism.
+In fact, they already *are* reverting to barbarism, and I don't mean that just in an ethical sense, like supporting abortion.
 Obviously, I don't like the fact they support abortion, but that's like the 90s version of this.
 No, I mean they will not be able to live properly.
-They will not be able to take care of themselves, they will not be able to reproduce. themselves as a species.
+They will not be able to take care of themselves, they will not be able to reproduce themselves as a species.
 They will put enormous burdens on our social care systems and so on, and we're already seeing this.
 It's becoming really profound now in my generation, millennials and younger.
 The social norms have completely evaporated, and a lot of these people don't really know how to live properly, and it's only going to get worse and worse, and eventually we'll come to a state of people in bear skins, but in a digital world.
 And the people in the bear skins aren't going to be very productive or useful.
-They're going to be quite chaotic, we're already seeing that around the edges.
+They're going to be quite chaotic, and we're already seeing that around the edges.

 What, for instance, the Muslims do with Turkey isn't really our business.
 Obviously, we have to live with it, and we have to live in the same world with them, and we should try and do that in harmony.
 We don't want conflicts.
 But really, our focus shall be on what do we do with the the Christians that have been wrecked by liberalism.

 And as I said, I think it's really re-Christianization or barbarism.
-I don't mean that they all have to go to church or anything like that, but they have to start adhering to the sorts of, moral values that say, a slightly agnostic person in America in 1955 adhered to.
+I don't mean that they all have to go to church or anything like that, but they have to start adhering to the sorts of moral values that, say, a slightly agnostic person in America in 1955 adhered to.

 GC: A Walker Percy character in *Love in the Ruins* is talking about his girlfriend at the time, and he said she was a really good Christian who didn't believe in God.